ngockmai/ngockmai/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently a Business Information Technology (BIT) student in term 3 @ Red River College Polytechnic
+- 🌱 I’m currently a Business Information Technology (BIT) student in term 4 @ Red River College Polytechnic
-- 🤔 I’m passionate about developing websites, some of my projects can be found here.
-- 👯 I’m looking to collaborate on Javascript (ReactJs and NodeJs), Java, C#, .Net, PHP, HTML, CSS, Bootstrap
-- 💬 I've accomplished CCNA in 2021, IT Infrastructure Cerfificate at Fanshawe College
+- 💬 I've accomplished CCNA in 2021, IT Infrastructure Certificate at Fanshawe College
 - 📫 How to reach me: khuongngoc1518@gmail.com | https://twitter.com/justinmai1518 | Website: https://justinmai.net